FAQ - General

 To add another gadget, click on the "Plus" button at the lower left of the left-hand sidebar.
 This will open the “Select Gadget” menu.
 Click on any gadget name to add it to the left-hand sidebar.
-To change and existing gadget to a different type, click on the “Show Actions Menu" icon at the upper right of its top-right corner.
+To change an existing gadget to a different type, click on the “Show Actions Menu" icon at the upper right of its top-right corner.

 How do I switch between accounts?

-At the upper left of the main thinkorswim window there is a pane that says “Account”.
+At the upper left of the main thinkorswim window, there is a pane that says “Account”.
 Using the drop-down menu there, you can switch between any account linked to your current user name or a total account view which links every account for that user.

 How do I hide account information?

-If you are in a semi-public location, or showing the platform to a friend, you do have the option to hide your personal financial data while still using the platform.
+If you are in a semi-public location or showing the platform to a friend, you do have the option to hide your personal financial data while still using the platform.
 To activate this feature, click on the down arrow to the right of your “Option Buying Power” or “Net Liq & Day Trades” in the “ACCOUNT INFO” panel.
-In the screen that pops-up there is a switch towards the upper right that says “PRIVACY”.
-Click the switch and all of your specific account data will be hidden throughout the platform.
+In the screen that pops-up, there is a switch towards the upper right that says “PRIVACY”.
+Click the switch, and all of your specific account data will be hidden throughout the platform.
 Click the switch again to restore the values.

 How do I import/create/delete/edit watchlists?

 The watchlists that you have created in any other TD Ameritrade platform should be visible within the thinkorswim trading platform.
 For example, if you have created a watchlist on the website, it should appear under the “Personal” section of your watchlists.
 To create a new watchlist click on the MarketWatch Tab, and click on “Quotes."
-Click on "Show Actions Menu" icon at the upper right hand corner of the sub-tab and select the option to Create Watchlist.
+Click on "Show Actions Menu" icon at the upper right-hand corner of the sub-tab and select the option to Create Watchlist.
 In the next window, you will be prompted to input a name for your watchlist.
 You can either add the ticker symbols you wish to monitor manually by typing the symbol in the blank box or paste symbols from the clipboard.
 You can also upload a .CSV or Excel file, then click import.
 Once you are done, click Save.